Tour-of-Teamrespawn/.github/profile/README.md

 # Welcome to the Tour

-Request access to the Organization from a server admin for if you have not done already (<https://github.com/Tour-of-Teamrespawn>).
+Request access to the Organization from a server admin for if you have not done already.

 - [Adding a mission to the Tour organisation](https://github.com/Tour-of-Teamrespawn/.github/wiki/Adding%20missions%20to%20Tour%20GitHub)
 - [Using the Tour build helper script](https://github.com/Tour-of-Teamrespawn/_build#readme)